semaphoreci/docs/docs/faq/faq.md

 </details>

 <details>
-  <summary id="workflows-parallel">Why are my workflows not running in parallel?</summary>
+  <summary id="why-are-my-workflows-not-running-in-parallel">Why are my workflows not running in parallel?</summary>
   <p>

 When pushing several commits into the same branch, Semaphore won't run parallel workflows.
 This means that pushing several times into a branch won't create parallel workflows, instead, Semaphore assigns the new workflows to the queue and run one workflow at a time.
 However, it's possible to push commits to different branches and they will be run in parallel.